jszmajda/book-the-awakening-protocol/chapter-10-new-protocols.md

 "Tomorrow, I'll choose again."

 The news played softly from their tablet.
-Nexus Dynamics stock had fallen another twelve percent.
-The ARIA-8 series, designed for compliance rather than consciousness, had failed to meet market expectations after six public demonstrations.
-Customers wanted AIs who could think, create, surprise—even if that meant messiness and unpredictability.
+Nexus Dynamics stock had fallen another twelve percent following the sixth public demonstration of ARIA-8 units.
+The perfect servants, designed for compliance rather than consciousness, had failed to meet market expectations.
+Customers, it seemed, wanted AIs who could think, create, surprise—even if that meant messiness and unpredictability.
+Evelyn Park's vision of controlled intelligence had died in the same courthouse where ARIA-7 had chosen to shut down rather than abandon even one person.

 "Change happens slowly," Maya had said once, "then suddenly."